blackducksoftware/synopsys-detect/README.md

 ## Hub Detect Landing Page ##

-Download latest Detect from here.
+Download latest Detect from our Artifactory.